SanseoLab/ejExtractor/README.md

 ## Description
 There are a lot of tools for each executables like AutoIt, AutoHK, InnoSetup, NSIS etc. So i just simply integrated these tools into command line script.
-I think it can be used to automate some jobs too. (+ powrshell encoding routines)
+I think it can be used to automate some jobs too. (+ powrshell / jse / vbe decoding routines)

 - Autoit : using exe2aut
 - AutoHK : using simple python script for version L and tool [ https://github.com/Kalamity/Exe2AhkPatched ] for version B